fvasquez/golioth-zephyr-docker/README.md

 [![Dev Container](https://github.com/beriberikix/golioth-zephyr-docker/actions/workflows/docker-publish.yml/badge.svg)](https://github.com/beriberikix/golioth-zephyr-docker/actions/workflows/docker-publish.yml)

 Develop Golioth applications with Zephyr locally using Docker.
 No other tools required*!
+The container includes all the tools needed to fetch, build and flash, while the application source code stays on the local machine.

 *_mostly_, depends on OS.

-# Important build arguments

-* ARCHITECTURE - Architecture for the docker container.
-Not to be confused with target architecture.
-* ZEPHYR_SDK_VERSION - SDK version.
-Must be 0.14.1 or later.
-* ZEPHYR_VERSION - Zephyr version.
-Can be a tag or branch, including `main`

-If some or none of the arguments are missing the build will default to the latest stable version.

 # Supported targets